 When Your Sump Pump Alarm Goes Off, Here's What to Do

-Before you experience a problem with your sump pump, it’s helpful to know how to handle the situation.
-Before you call a Marietta plumbing professional for help, taking the time to learn how to respond when the sump pump alarm goes off could aid you in preventing damage to the pump and water damage to your basement.
+Before you experience a problem with your sump pump alarm, it’s helpful to know how to handle the situation.
+While you can call a Marietta plumbing professional for help, taking the time to learn how to respond when the sump pump alarm goes off could aid you in preventing damage to the pump and water damage to your basement.
 And you might even save a few dollars, too.

 If your system doesn’t have a high-water alarm and the low-water alarm sounds, you should spring into action.
 Here’s how to troubleshoot the system when your sump pump water alarm goes off:

 Check the power

 If the power has shut off and you can turn it back on, go to the circuit breaker board and flip the switch to the pump a few times.

 If the system is powered up,check the basin’s water level.

 Are the sensors (usually located at the top of the pump) wet from a malfunction?
 Can you dry them off?
 If it’s raining hard in your area, the basin might be filling up, but it could be a question of whether the pump can keep up with the water.

 Sometimes, the sump pump alarm may go off simply because the pump is working hard to drain the water during high-peak usage (if it’s raining, for example).
 Otherwise, you may want to call a plumber to the scene to make sure that the pump can keep up with demand, and to avoid a flooded basement.

 Your sump pump plays a vital role in the health of your home.
 Be ready to act when the water alarm sounds.
 Walk through these troubleshooting steps, and if the scenario warrants it, contact a pro for help.
 The Atlanta plumbing experts at Casteel Heating, Cooling, Plumbing and Electrical are happy to help with sump pump alarm systems, diagnoses, maintenance and repair, or any other home plumbing problem.